Benefits of studying in Ireland

 Work opportunities after studies

-A Minimum Score of 5.5 band in IELTS for under graduate studies at college level is required from Indian students who wish to apply for a study visa for Ireland.
+A Minimum Score of 5.5 bands in IELTS for undergraduate studies at the college level is required from Indian students who wish to apply for a study visa for Ireland.

 Undergraduate degree courses require at least 6.0 band overall for direct admission.
-Most of the post graduate students are required to have 6.5 band over all for admission.
+Most of the postgraduate students are required to have 6.5 bands overall for admission.

 An equivalent score in TOEFL is also acceptable.